How to Transfer PC Files to Mainstream Cloud with Ease?

 Part 4.
 How to transfer PC files to CBackup Cloud?

-The desktop app of CBackup can be downloaded to enjoy the 1000GB storage space, which is totally enough to backup all your vital PC files.
+The desktop app of CBackup can be downloaded to enjoy the 10GB free cloud storage space, or you could upgrade to CBackup Basic to get 1 TB cloud space ($4.99/month), which is totally enough to backup all your vital PC files.
 Let's see how to backup files to CBackup Cloud with CBackup.

 1. Download and install the CBackup desktop app for free.

-4. Click on the Backup Tasks tab and click on the New Task button.
+4. Click on the Backup tab and click on the Backup PC to CBackup Cloud button.

-5. Click on Add Source to select the PC files that you want to backup to CBackup Cloud.
-Click on Add Destination > CBackup Cloud > Next > OK, After selecting, click Start Backup.
+5. Select the PC files that you want to backup to CBackup Cloud in the Source section.
+The CBackup Cloud will be automatically selected, After confirming, click Start Backup.

 Bonus Tip: Backup your cloud files in case of loss